 USA and Canada passport holders

 US and Canada passport holders do not need a visa or a consular visa to visit Costa Rica.
 Their tourist visa is valid for 90 days.
-Their passports needs to be valid at least one day upon the arrival date.
 Visitors will receive a stamp in their passport in immigration from the agent and a written number of how many days they are allowed in the country.

 Costa Rica Immigration